lwoodson/lwoodson.github.io/_posts/2015-07-13-docker-fueled-microservices-part-1.md

 <img src="{{ site.url }}/assets/images/autoship_arch1.png"/>

-* Orders flow into our system, either from a direct API call to us (push) or by us fetching the order from a store integration (pull).
+* Orders flow into our system, either from a direct API call to us (push) or by us fetching the order from a store API (pull).
 The order is persisted in our primary database and a prediction is requested from a PredictionService within the main application.
 * The PredictionService asks a PredictionProxy for a prediction to the order.